graphql/graphiql/packages/graphql-language-service-server/README.md

 await startServer({
   method: 'node',
-  config: loadConfig({
+  // or instead of configName, an exact path (relative from rootDir or absolute)

+  // deprecated for: loadConfigOptions.rootDir. root directory for graphql config file(s), or for relative resolution for exact `filePath`. default process.cwd()
+  // configDir: '',
+  loadConfigOptions: {
+    // any of the options for graphql-config@3 `loadConfig()`

+    // rootDir is same as `configDir` before, the path where the graphql config file would be found by cosmic-config
+    rootDir: 'config/',
+    // or - the relative or absolute path to your file
+    filePath: 'exact/path/to/config.js (also supports yml, json)',
-     // myPlatform.config.js works now!
+    // myPlatform.config.js/json/yaml works now!
     configName: 'myPlatform',
-    // or instead of configName, an exact path (relative from rootDir or absolute)
-    filePath: 'exact/path/to/config.js (also supports yml, json)'
-     // rootDir to look for config file(s), or for relative resolution for exact `filePath`. default process.cwd()
-    rootDir: '',
-  })
+  },
 });
 ```